How To Use Clubhouse To Grow Your Business

 Who is on Clubhouse?

-Celebrities aside, Clubhouse is also popular with the podcasting community, professional speakers, entrepreneurs and musicians that share their music in rooms.
-Almost every kind of community and discussion can be found on the app from humour groups, car enthusiasts, fundraising tips, female founders, to Bitcoin enthusiasts.
-Any topic you have an interest in, there’s a good chance there’s a discussion about it being hosted on the app at this very minute.
+Celebrities aside, Clubhouse is also popular with the podcasting community and professional speakers, entrepreneurs, and musicians who share their music in rooms.
+Almost every community and discussion can be found on the app, from humor groups, car enthusiasts, fundraising tips, and female founders to Bitcoin enthusiasts.
+If you are interested in any topic, there’s a good chance there’s a discussion about it being hosted on the app at this very minute.

 Who to follow on Clubhouse?

-Sure you can follow your usual celebrities on Clubhouse, but you can do that on any platform.
-Instead look out for experts or fellow enthusiasts on topics that interest you.
-When you’re in a room, follow the speakers that gave you value.
-Follow fellow attendees that have similar interests to you.
-By following people, you’ll start to see rooms they host or join which will keep you in the know of rooms that might interest you.
+You can follow your usual celebrities on Clubhouse, but you can do that on any platform.
+Instead, look out for experts or fellow enthusiasts on interesting topics.
+When you’re in a room, follow the speakers that give you value.
+Follow fellow attendees who have interests similar to yours.
+By following people, you’ll start to see rooms they host or join, which will familiarize you with rooms that might interest you.

 How do I get a Clubhouse invite?